barryf/stream/blog/_posts/2011-05-25-the-recruitment-threesome.md

 ## Employers

-I have to slot in recruitment alongside my other work, but even though it can easily consume hours, I try not to cut corners.
-A bad hire can be disastrous to team harmony and motivation so I take it seriously.
+I slot in recruitment alongside my other work, but even though it can easily consume hours, I want to spend the time researching, testing and interviewing candidates thoroughly.
+A bad hire can be disastrous to team harmony and motivation.

 Here's my side of the bargain: